 Designing a program of study is the culminating assignment in The Great Conversation: The Cornerstone Course, a required course for all students entering a degree program.
 Students at Harrison Middleton University are enrolled in and complete one course at a time.
 Each course needs to be completed within sixteen weeks.
-All courses consist of a series of telephone or Skype discussions and an end-of-course essay.
+All courses consist of a series of Zoom discussions and an end-of-course essay.

 The university understands that learning follows from life experiences as well as academic study, and students are encouraged to be creative in the design of their Capstone, which is the culminating experience at the university.
 The Capstone allows a student to demonstrate her or his knowledge of the authors, ideas, topics, and subtopics studied in the degree program.
 Students can design a unique project which may include writing a novel or a series of short stories, creating a form of artwork or a sequence of pedagogical training, or writing a substantial essay based on fieldwork.